nrfconnect/sdk-nrf/doc/nrf/app_dev/create_application.rst

       #.
 Enter the location and the name for the application.
          The location will be the *<west-workspace>/* directory mentioned in the :ref:`workspace application structure <create_application_types_workspace>`.
          The application creation process starts after you enter the name.
-         When the application is created, a VS Code prompt appears.
+         When the application is created, a VS Code prompt appears asking you what to do with the application.
       #.
 Click :guilabel:`Open`.
          This opens the new application and adds it to the :guilabel:`Applications View` in the extension.
          At this point, you have created a freestanding application.